 Balloting will begin at 10:00 a.m. and will end at 4:00 p.m., except that anyone in the registration line at 4:00 p.m. may continue the registration process.

-In order to receive a ballot, the voter must present:
+In order to receive a ballot, the voter must:

-A valid, non-expired photo identification issued by the Commonwealth of Virginia, one of its political subdivisions, or the United States government.
+Present a valid, non-expired photo identification issued by the Commonwealth of Virginia, one of its political subdivisions, or the United States government.

-A voter identification card issued by the Commonwealth of Virginia or the voter’s Registrar clearly identifying the voter as a resident of House District 61.
+Appear in the poll book (using data from GOP-Data.
+If the voter’s name does not appear in the GOP-Data poll book, a voter identification card issued by the Commonwealth of Virginia or the voter’s Registrar clearly identifying the voter as a resident of House District 61 may be presented by the voter.
 (Cards were issued to all voters by mail by the Department of Elections.
-Replacements can be received from the voter’s Registrar or online at the Virginia Voter Information – Citizen Portal -- https://vote.elections.virginia.gov/VoterInformation/Lookup/status.)
+Replacements can be received from the voter’s Registrar or online at the Virginia Voter Information – Citizen Portal (https://vote.elections.virginia.gov/VoterInformation/Lookup/status)) The last option for verifying the voter’s status would be to have the voter log into the Citizen Portal so show the Credentials Committee representative at the polling location that they are properly voting in the firehouse primary. .

 A Declaration of Voter Qualification (Attached), properly completed and signed by the voter, must be submitted at the time of registration.
 No ballot will be given to any voter who has not signed and submitted this Declaration of Voter Qualification.